lafrenierejm/lafreniere.xyz/content/docs/resume.md

 {{% /details %}}

+- Led technical initiatives to improve GitHub governance, security, and compliance posture.
+  - Acted as technical lead and individual contributor for team's System and Organization Controls (SOC) 2 epics, resulting in
+    - 50% fewer source code control policy exceptions across the department,
+    - 80% reduction in time spent gathering compliance data, and
+    - auditable secret rotation process.
+  - Enabled GitHub repository settings to be self-served by engineering teams.
+- Collaborated with InfoSec and Compliance teams to draft a company-wide open source contribution policy.
+- Improved reliability and development iteration speed of LLM agent platform through infrastructure and observability enhancements.
+  - Designed and implemented deployment automation to ensure bit-for-bit reproducibility between stage and production artifacts.
+  - Implemented backend observability to assist in troubleshooting and enable usage metrics collection.
+  - Enabled strict type checking in frontend and backend codebases, fixing latent bugs and increasing development velocity.
 - Led the department's migration from a self-hosted JFrog Artifactory instance to AWS CodeArtifact.
   - All existing data from Artifactory was retained.
   - To minimize disruption to development teams, we implemented dual-publishing in the central build library during the transition phase.